shichao-an/notes/docs/tcpv1/ch5.md

 * For any X,Y in V, (X + Y) = (Y + X) [commutativity]

 Note that in the set V and the group &lt;V,+&gt;, number 0000 deleted the from consideration.
 If we put the number 0000 in the set V, then &lt;V,+&gt; is not a group any longer. [p187-188]

+#### DS Field and ECN

+The third and fourth fields of the IPv4 header (second and third fields of the IPv6 header) are the **Differentiated Services** (called DS Field) and **ECN** fields, formerly called the **ToS Byte** or IPv6 **Traffic Class**.

+Differentiated Services (called *DiffServ*) is a framework and set of standards aimed at supporting differentiated classes of service (beyond just best-effort) on the Internet.
+IP datagrams that are marked in certain ways may be forwarded differently (e.g., with higher priority) and can lead to increased or decreased queuing delay in the network and other special effects (possibly with associated special fees imposed by an ISP). [p188]

+The Differentiated Services Code Point (DSCP) is a number (in the DS Field) that refers to a particular predefined arrangement of bits with agreed-upon meaning.
+Datagrams have a DSCP assigned to them when they are given to the network infrastructure that remains unmodified during delivery ,but policies (such as how many high-priority packets are allowed to be sent in a period of time) may cause a change in DSCP during delivery. [p188]

+The pair of ECN bits marks a datagram with a *congestion indicator* when passing through a router that has a significant amount of internally queued traffic.
+Both bits are set by persistently congested ECN-aware routers when forwarding packets.
+When a marked packet is received at the destination, some protocol (such as TCP) will notice that the packet is marked and indicate this fact back to the sender, which would then slow down, thereby easing congestion before a router is forced to drop traffic because of overload.
+This mechanism is one of several aimed at avoiding or dealing with network congestion.